titoBouzout/Format/readme.md

 ## Format Code for Sublime Text

-Format or prettify code and text in selections or files with any command line tool.
+Format or prettify code and text in selections or files(saved or not) with any command line tool you wish.

 ### Features

-- you can use any formatter you like if they provide a command line tool :)
 - format on save (can be toggled)
+- file save without formatting
-- format selections by creating a temporal file (on the same folder as the file being formatted)
+- format selections by creating a temporal file (on the same folder as the file being formatted so formatting options in config files are respected)
 - format unsaved files by creating a temporal file (on your os temp folder)
 - could guess the file type by syntax in case the extension isn't obvious (ex .prettierrc == json)
-- does not modify code if changed since the time we started formatting (no race condition)
+- it does not modify code if changed since the time we started formatting
-- does not modify code if the result is the same (no undo trashing)
+- it does not modify code if the result is the same (no undo trashing)
-- keeps yours selections (when not applied on save xD because well ST reasons)
 - ignore files via binary_file_patterns (it does not check for pattern only for substring)
+- experimental live formatting after some seconds passed

 ### Languages